roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   It was then she realised what he had meant.
 A spray of liquid was injected down her throat.
 The demands of her stomach couldn't be resisted.
 Again and again she pushed the dildo down her throat to receive a feed.
 Tears ran down her cheeks, from the knowledge she was teaching herself to deep throat a cock.

   Every time it spurted thick mushy nutrient down her throat, she imagined a cock spurting its cum into her belly.
 Pulling back for air, she saw the so called food dribble out its eye, and it even looked like sperm.
-Report_Story #2